 If your current job is not ideal for you as you age, it does not necessarily mean the end of work.

 More and more people are leaving their job, but are finding work that they enjoy to bridge them to a full-time retirement.
 There are really a lot of benefits to continued work – especially if you enjoy it.

 6. Are You Aware of the Many Benefits of Work?

 Did you know that scientists have strong evidence that suggests that work keeps you happy and healthy?
 There are many benefits of work.

 Work can give you a place to go every day which helps keep you feeling young and vibrant.

 A job gives you social opportunities and mental challenges which keep your brain functioning.
 Working gives your life a purpose which actually prevents aging.

 7. How Does Health Factor into Figuring Out When to Retire?

-Unsurprisingly, health is one of the top factors that affect retirement decisions.
+Unsurprisingly, health is one of the top factors that affects retirement decisions.